 It’s not just your imagination: Your allergies are getting worse.

-Compared to 1990, pollen season today kicks off 20 days earlier and sticks around eight days longer, according to a 2021 study.
-And sneezin’ season is more severe: Plants, grasses, and trees spew 21 percent more pollen in the air than they did 30 years ago.
+Compared with 1990, pollen season kicks off 20 days earlier and sticks around eight days longer, according to a 2021 study.
+And sneezin’ season is more severe: Plants, grasses and trees spew 21 percent more pollen in the air than they did 30 years ago.

 A funny thing happens when you turn up the temperature or increase CO2 concentrations in the air: Plants produce more pollen, explains William Anderegg, associate professor of biology at the University of Utah and the lead author of the study mentioned above.
 How bad it can get depends on where you live and the plant species that proliferate there.
 His study found that Texas and the Midwest were particularly bad pollen hot spots.
 “This is a crystal clear example of how climate change is not in the future — it’s here with every breath we take in the springtime,” he says.